-30% of Wyndham's population is under the age of 19 and 40% of the Junior Collection is typically on loan.
+30% of Wyndham's population is under the age of 19, and 40% of the Junior Collection is typically on loan at any time.
 The Children's and Young Adult collections are therefore both important and substantial.
 Materials are evaluated for reading level, interest level and ability to engage the reader.
 In response to this, the Children's collection is divided into ten major areas:

 - 1. Picture Books

 - 2. Junior Fiction

 - 3. Young Adult Fiction

-- 4. Junior Nonfiction (incorporating Junior Fun Facts and Junior Nonfiction)
+- 4. Junior Non Fiction

-- 5. Young Adult Nonfiction (incorporating YA Life Matters and YA Study Assist)
+- 5. Young Adult Non Fiction

 - 6. Junior Audiobooks

 - 7. Young Adult Audiobooks

 - 8. Junior Graphic Novels

 - 9. Young Adult Graphic Novels

 - 10. Learning Resources